nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * Object methods of the form _get_property does not work, noticeable when trying to set initial synthesizer, braille display, focus object and so on.
 	* Caused by metaclass syntax differences between Python 2 and 3.
 	* Use metaclass specifier of the form "metaclass=someclass".
+	* Resolved in December 2018 (see below).
 * Incompatible dictionary methods.
 	* dict.has_key(key): use "key in dict".
 	* dict.iter*: use attributes directly (e.g. "dict.items()" instead of "dict.iteritems()").
+	* Certain code fragments expect a list, so wrap the iterator clal inside a list constructor.
 * No more unichr.
 	* Standardize around "chr".

 ### Before transition:

-Start date: September 17, 2018 (tentative designation)
+Start date: September 17, 2018

 1. An NVDA version with wxPython 4 must be released.
 This is a must, as wxPython 4 supports Python 3, which is a stepping stone for Python 3 transition.
 	* Requirement met on September 17, 2018 with release of NVDA 2018.3.
 2. Source code level dependencies must be satisfied.
 This includes not only wxPython 4, but also ConfigObj, Comtypes, Pyserial, Pywin32 and others.
 	* Requires editing Git submodule config.
 3. Transition issues must be researched and documented (see above for known issues and proposed workarounds).
 Use "python 3" label.
-	* As of September 20, 2018, at least 15 issues were identified, along with several pull requests.
+	* As of December 14, 2018, at least 20 issues were identified, along with several pull requests, some of which are resolved.
 4. If needed, create pull requests dealing with pre-transition workflow such as making NVDA source code Python 2 and 3 aware (imports, for instance).
-	* As of September 20, 2018, at least one transition related pull request was submitted and merged into master branch.
+	* As of December 14, 2018, at least two transition related pull request was submitted and merged into master branch.

 Ideal completion: between NVDA 2018.4 and 2019.1 releases (tentatively by March 31, 2019)